EasternCode/wirescreen-client/README.md

 `wirescreen-client` is a custom client written to interact with the API which supports https://wirescreen.ai.

- The below document shows to use Python version of this client.
+ The below document shows how to use Python version of this client.

 ## Initializing the client
 The client token can be declared as a variable and passed directly to the client.